Now That She’s Stuck In Your Head, Flo Milli Is Just Getting Started

 The feelings are mutual for Flo, who is excited to see a fellow Alabama native putting on for Black women in rap.
 “I meet girls [from Alabama] all the time who tell me that we inspire them.
 It’s dope to see people who come from where you come from, and it inspires those out there who are looking to be in the music industry.”

-I realize early on in our conversation that Flo, a Capricorn, has had her career mapped out for a while.
+I realise early on in our conversation that Flo, a Capricorn, has had her career mapped out for a while.
 Capricorn women, the powerhouses of the zodiac, are known for their headstrong ambition and unshakable drive.
-Flo, who turned 21 on January 9, is no different.
+Flo, who turned 21 on 9th January, is no different.
 But this is deeper than a dream.
 This is the drive of someone connected with their divine calling — someone who knows what they’re destined for.

 Advertisement